populationgenomics/gnomad-browser/browser/help/topics/hgdp-1kg-annotations.md

 ### Additional annotations found on the variant annotation HT:
 These annotations are not present on the dense MT because all LowQual variants and variants in centromeres and telomeres are filtered.

-* **AS_lowqual:** Whether the variant falls below a low quality threshold and was excluded from the gnomAD dataset.
+* **AS_lowqual:** Whether the variant falls below a low quality threshold and was excluded from the OurDNA dataset.
 We recommend filtering all such variants.
 This is similar to the GATK LowQual filter, but is allele-specific.
 GATK computes this annotation at the site level, which uses the least stringent prior for mixed sites.
 * **telomere_or_centromere:** Whether the variant falls within a telomere or centromere region.
-These variants were excluded from the gnomAD dataset.
+These variants were excluded from the OurDNA dataset.
 We recommend filtering all such variants.